‘Absolute tragedy’: Jet truck driver killed in air show accident - NewsBreak

 The air show performances were cancelled for the rest of Saturday, but will return Sunday.
 Other Saturday evening activities including balloons will continue as scheduled.
 All activities planned for Sunday and Monday will resume as normal, officials said.

-The crash and its exact cause is being investigated by Battle Creek Police, Battle Creek Fire, and the FAA.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The crash and its exact cause is being investigated by Battle Creek police and firefighters.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.